rbxts-flamework/documentation/docs/installation.md

 #### Updating Flamework
 Whilst I try to keep the template up to date, sometimes it falls behind either current Flamework versions, current roblox-ts versions or even current Roblox typings.

-You can ensure that you're on the latest Flamework and roblox-ts by running the following commands after setting update the template.
+You can ensure that you're on the latest Flamework and roblox-ts by running the following commands after setting up the template.

 ```bash
 # Update Flamework